idris-lang/Idris-dev/docs/parserLibrary/whitespace.rst

   opC : String -> Rule Integer
   opC s = ((op s) <* commentSpace) <|> (op s)

-Then we just use these functions instead of the original functions:
+Then just use these functions instead of the original functions:

 .. code-block:: idris